lucho1/DevelopmentProject/docs/README.md

 Lucho Suaya

-* IA, pathfinding & FPS/time control
+* IA, pathfinding, FPS/time control & Save/Load
 * [Github](https://github.com/lucho1) @lucho1

 Roger Leon

-* Art, Music, Levels, Game Design, Art
+* Art, Music, Levels, Game Design, Entities & UI
 * [Github](rleonborras) @rleonborras

 ## Game Main Core

 The structure was made with modules that manages different elements of the game.
-Each one has, appart from their own, common methods for awake, preupdate, update, postupdte and cleanup.
+Each one has, appart from their own, common methods for awake, preupdate, update, postupdate and cleanup.
 App is a module that manages all the others and it calls all that methods making each module work when it must.

 All regarding to game metadata (paths of assets, character and enemies characteristics...) are loaded with XML files to avoid hardcoding,